marketingyoutube music video thumbnail strategyyoutube thumbnail best practices musiciansmusic video thumbnail designyoutube thumbnail CTR

 100% Spotify-safe · Real listeners · Cancel anytime

-This means that improving your thumbnail before running paid promotion is one of the highest-leverage moves you can make.
+This means that improving your thumbnail before running paid promotion is one of the highest-return moves you can make.
 The better your thumbnail, the further your promotion budget stretches.
 Get a free audit of your current YouTube setup before spending anything on paid distribution.

 The relationship also runs in the other direction: if you've been running paid promotion and your video is getting views but low CTR, the thumbnail is likely the constraint.
 Fixing it will improve both your ad performance and your organic discovery simultaneously.
+For more on how the YouTube algorithm decides what to promote, see our YouTube algorithm breakdown for artists.

 Frequently Asked Questions